johann-solo/oliveandmango.github.io/site/content/blog/2020-12-10-chocolate-brownie-mousse-cake.md

 </br>
 </br>

 This is the ultimate plant based cake and Its actually quite no fuss and simple to make especially when compared with other regular mousses.
-I made this cake in partnership with Elmhurst 1925 and their nut milk and creamer which have no fillers, or thickeners and they also pack more nuts, seeds or grains in a glass than other brands making them more nutrient dense & smell and taste even nuttier & better.
+I made this cake in partnership with <span class="highlight"><a rel="nofollow" href="https://elmhurst1925.com">Elmhurst 1925</a></span> and their nut milk and creamer which have no fillers, or thickeners and they also pack more nuts, seeds or grains in a glass than other brands making them more nutrient dense & smell and taste even nuttier & better.
 They are the best addition to my oats, coffee, smoothie, tea and in my baked goods - being that they are filler free and unsweetened makes them perfect for baking - giving you consistent results.
 We couldn’t get enough of this cake and I think you might feel the same way about it.
 Hope you enjoy!
 </br>
 </br>
 ![Chocolate Brownie Mousse Cake](/images/uploads/2020_12_10_chocolate_brownie_mousse_cake_6.jpg)